MasihMoafi/02-Medical-Image-Segmentation/README.md

     U-Net Model: The code defines the U-Net model architecture using TensorFlow and Keras.
 It includes the encoding and decoding stages with convolutional and upsampling blocks.
 The model is compiled and trained on the prepared dataset.

 Due to the high computational requirements, the results are not printed in the notebook.
-However, the code is reliable and can be executed on a suitable computing environment.
+However, the code is solid and can be executed on a suitable computing environment.

 ### Usage